OliverCar443/Wireshark-Network-Traffic-Analysis/README.md

 # Wireshark Network Traffic Analysis

 ## Objective
-To demonstrate the ability to analyze wireshark logs, also known as packet capture or .pcap file.
-To analyze this log is to be able to inspect raw network traffic at a microscopic level.
-In this specific project....
+The objective of this analysis is to demonstrate the ability to examine and interpret Wireshark packet capture (.pcap) files by analyzing network traffic at the packet level.
+This process involves inspecting raw network data to identify communication patterns, network protocols, and potential security issues, while developing a deeper understanding of network behavior and traffic analysis.
 <br>

 ## Skills Learned